arup10leo/project---Diabetes-prediction-Classifier-/README.md

 # project-Diabetes-prediction_Classifier(SVM)

-In this source code, one can predict whether the next person has diabetes or not on the basis of following parameters:
+In this source code, one can predict whether the next person has diabetes or not on the basis of following parameters:<br>
 Pregnancies<br>
 Glucose	<br>
 BloodPressure	<br>